 Every organization needs to create and maintain a set of basic or foundational policies to manage the operations of data governance effectively.
 Many people confuse the terms “policy” with “guiding principle.”
 Policies are “the overall business rules and processes that an enterprise uses to provide guidance.
 Data Management policies might include adherence of data to business rules, providing guidance for protection of data, defining enterprise data management functions, etc. Guiding principles are “statements that direct the organization in the course of its operations, in all circumstances”, regardless of changes in management or other impermanent things.

-Following are examples of the essential data governance policies that every organization should create, maintain and implement for successful data management.
+Following are examples of the essential data governance policies that every organization should create, maintain, and implement for successful data management.

-1.)
-Data Governance Structure Policy
+1) Data Governance Structure Policy

 Data Governance is the practice of making strategic and effective decisions regarding the organization’s data and information assets.
 It assumes a responsibility to adhere to all policies and all legal constraints that govern the proper use and management of data and information by all members of the enterprise’s community, including but not limited to employees, contractors, and external partners.
+A comprehensive data security policy is crucial in protecting data from breaches and unauthorized access.

 So the organization can achieve effective Data Governance, the organization has chosen to apply formal guidelines to manage the enterprise’s data and information assets, and will assign staff to implement them.
 While the organization’s Enterprise Data Management leader and Data Governance leader are assigned leadership roles and oversight for the activities of Data Governance, this function is shared among the executive sponsors, Enterprise Data Management (EDM) Council and Data Governance Committee members, data stewards, data administrators, and data users.